Mourgona sp. #4

 spots on the foot.
 However, those differences might be due to

 individual variation.
-The other differences seem consistent in photos from elsewhere in the Indo-Pacific.
+The other differences seem consistent with photos from elsewhere in the Indo-Pacific.